n0raban/PHPAxieSchool/README.md

 - Edit config.php
 - Send the file to your server
-- Make sure /data/ is recursively writable
+- Make sure /data/ and /logs/ are recursively writable
 - (optionnal) Put .htaccess and .htpasswd
 - Set a cron to run at 0:00 UTC precisely every day (you can use this https://console.cron-job.org/)